mraible/21-points-v7/README.md

 npm run java:docker
 ```

-Or build a arm64 docker image when using an arm64 processor os like MacOS with M1 processor family running:
+Or build an arm64 docker image when using an arm64 processor os like macOS with M1 processor family running:

 ```
 npm run java:docker:arm64